MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 > * [Kusto access control overview](../management/access-control/index.md)
 > * [Role-based authorization](../management/access-control/role-based-authorization.md)

 This article describes the control commands used to manage security roles.
-Security roles determine if and how principals—such as users, groups, and apps—can interact with resources in your cluster.
+Security roles determine if and how principals—users, groups, and apps—can interact with resources in your cluster.

 When a principal attempts to make an operation on a secured resource, the system checks that the principal is associated with at least one security role that grants permissions to perform the operation on the resource.
 This is called an authorization check.
 Failing the authorization check aborts the operation.